YahyaHassan108/AS/README.md

-# AS
+# First API using HTML & JS
-## A html page that fetch google api and view a list of books
+## The web page fetches data from Google API and displays a list of books.